ReichtumQian/tabi-blog/content/blog/论文阅读：RL_s Razor Why Online Reinforcement Learning Forgets Less/index.md

 We systematically evaluated alternative variables as potential predictors of catastrophic forgetting, grouped into four categories.

 **Weight-Level Changes**: Many prior work tried to mitigate forgetting by <u>constraining the change in parameter space</u>.
 We measured parameter changes under L1, Fisher-weighted L2, and spectral norm metrics.
-These metrics correlated only weakly with forgetting: large parameter shifts could occur without forgetting, and conversely, forgetting sometimes occurred despite small parameter movement.
+These metrics correlated only weakly with forgetting: <u>large parameter shifts could occur without forgetting, and conversely, forgetting sometimes occurred despite small parameter movement</u>.

-> 一些想法：那 super weight 和 super activation 在这里会有体现吗？

 **Representation/Activation-Level Changes**: Some other papers focused on <u>maintaining the previous features</u>.
 We examined hidden activation shifts (L1 and L2 distances) as proxies for changes in internal representations.
-Although we found that there is representation drift during training, the curves were distinct between training objectives, meaning that it is not a good predictor.
+Although we found that there is representation drift during training, the <u>curves were distinct between training objectives</u> (不同训练方法的【Activation Change-Forgetting】曲线不同), meaning that it is not a good predictor.

 ![image](assets/image-20250910105915-bchua9h.png "CKA similarity to the base model during training.")​